Cannon God Exaxxion: Characters

-Hōsuke Kano is an old scientist who was made famous by his vehemently anti-'Faldie stance.
-When the Riofaldian forces take over, Hōsuke is prepared, and has reverse-engineered their technology to use against them.
+Hosuke Kano is an old scientist who was made famous by his vehemently anti-'Faldie stance.
+When the Riofaldian forces take over, Hosuke is prepared, and has reverse-engineered their technology to use against them.
 The patents from the technology have led to him becoming a billionaire many times over.
 He is expedient and willing to sacrifice many lives to gain victory over the oppressors.
-He also keeps himself a private harem consisting of his daughter-in-law/wife (in fact, Hōichi is not his grandson but his actual son) and his all-female lab assistants, many of whom are 'sisters' of Isaka in that they are also nanite-based androids.
-As well as working to save the Earth, and as one of the maddest of mad scientists, old Hōsuke is planning on ruling Earth, setting up Hōichi as the first heir in his dynasty.
+He also keeps himself a private harem consisting of his daughter-in-law/wife (in fact, Hoichi is not his grandson but his actual son) and his all-female lab assistants, many of whom are 'sisters' of Isaka in that they are also nanite-based androids.
+As well as working to save the Earth, and as one of the maddest of mad scientists, old Hosuke is planning on ruling Earth, setting up Hoichi as the first heir in his dynasty.
 He dies from brain cancer inflicted by a Riofaldian assassin at the end of the series, with Isaka masquerading as him in public.